glytoucan/glytoucan/system/basic.md

 {"timestamp":"2019-08-20T05:58:13.394+0000","status":"202","error":"","message":"532eaabd9574880dbf76b9b8cc00832c20a6ec113d682299550d7a6e0f345e25","path":"/glycan/register"}
 ```

-In order to save some time for users, the API executes an exact string match search of the sequence sent, and if it already has an Accession Number, it is returned in the "message" field.
-In all other cases, a reference tag is returned.
-This tag can be used to  confirm the status of the submission on the [Entries](https://glytoucan.org/Users/structure) page.
+The message field indicates a reference tag to the submission.
+This tag can be used to confirm the status of the submission on the [Submissions](https://glytoucan.org/Users/structure) page.

 ### Samples